andfoy/pywinpty/README.md

 pip install -U .
 ```

-Note that we require Visual Studio 2015+ even when using Python 2.7 because
-`winpty` uses C++11 syntax.

 ## Package usage
 Pywinpty offers a single python wrapper around winpty library functions.
 This implies that using a